Saumya4321/Hemorrhage-Detection-Brain-MRI/README.md

 <p align=center><em>Fig 3: Anomalous data found in Dataset-2 which is not there is Dataset-1</em></p>
 <br>
 <br>
-This is called as <em>catastrophic forgetting</em>.Consequently, the accuracy of the model over the test data from dataset 1 is lower.
+This is called as <em>Catastrophic Forgetting</em>.
+Consequently, the accuracy of the model over the test data from dataset 1 is lower.